B-UMMI/chewBBACA/CHEWBBACA/docs/user/tutorials/chewie_step_by_step.rst

-We identified 65 genome assemblies that did not meet the minimum quality criteria and 2 genomes that NCBI excluded from RefSeq, `GCA_000221325.2 <https://www.ncbi.nlm.nih.gov/assembly/GCA_000221325.2>`_ and `GCA_000427055.1 <https://www.ncbi.nlm.nih.gov/assembly/GCA_000427055.1>`_, due to ``genome length too large`` and ``many frameshifted proteins``, respectively.
+We identified 65 genome assemblies that did not meet the minimum quality criteria and 2 genomes that NCBI excluded from RefSeq, `GCA_000221325.2 <https://www.ncbi.nlm.nih.gov/assembly/GCA_000221325.2>`_ and `GCA_000427055.1 <https://www.ncbi.nlm.nih.gov/assembly/GCA_000427055.1>`_, due to ``genome length too large`` and ``many frameshifted proteins``, respectively (the list of excluded genome assemblies is available at ``expected_results/Evaluate_genome_quality/excluded_genomes.txt``).
 We used the following command to recompute the cgMLST:

 ::

 	chewBBACA.py ExtractCgMLST -i cgMLST_712.tsv -o cgMLST95_645 --t 0.95 --g expected_results/Evaluate genome quality/excluded_genomes.txt

-The cgMLST at 95% included 1,248 loci.
+The cgMLST at 95% included 1,249 loci.

 Minimum Spanning Tree
 :::::::::::::::::::::